 API & developers

-Use plain HTTP against this deployment: list domains, open a temporary inbox, then read messages with the inbox token returned from open.
-Account API keys unlock member-tier domains when opening an inbox.
+The GetNada API lets you automate disposable email: list domains, open temporary inboxes, and fetch messages with the token from open.
+Build apps that create throwaway addresses, poll inboxes, or wire verification flows without hosting mail yourself.
+API keys unlock member-tier domains.
 There is no billing here; premium is manual via Contact.

 Trouble signing in?
 From Log in, use Forgot password.
 If you registered but are still pending, open Account to enter your activation code.